The user data width between the kernel and the memory controller can be

 ap_int<512> or OpenCL vector data types such as

-As described in Memory Interface Width Considerations, the default is for Vitis HLS to automatically re-size the kernel interface ports up to 512-bits to improve burst access.
+The default is for Vitis HLS to automatically re-size the kernel interface ports up to 512-bits to improve burst access.
 As shown on the following figure, you can observe burst AXI transactions (Burst Length 16) and a 512-bit package size (Burst Size 64 bytes).

 Complex structs or classes, used to declare interfaces, can lead to very complex hardware interfaces due to memory layout and data packing differences.
 This can introduce potential issues that are very difficult to debug in a complex system.